oscli

 Getting started

-Install oscli, define one flow, and ship a typed CLI in a few lines.
+Install oscli, define a flow, and ship a typed CLI.

 Install